sequana/rnaseq/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.9.20    * 7/12/2020
+          * BUG in sequana/star rules v0.9.6.
+Fixed in this release.
+          * In config file, bowtie section 'do' option is removed.
+This is now set automatically if rRNA_feature or rRNA_file is provided.
+This allows us to skip the rRNA mapping entirely if needed.
+          * fastq_screen should be functional.
+Default behaviour is off.
+If set only phiX174 will be search for.
+Users should build their own configuration file.
+          * star/bowtie1/bowtie2 have now their own sub-directories in the genome directory.
+          * added --run option to start pipeline automatically (if you know what you are doing)
+          * rnadiff option has now a default value (one_factor)
-0.9.19    * Remove the try/except around tolerance (guess of strandness) to
-            make sure this is provided by the user.
+          * add strandness plot in the HTML summary page 0.9.19    * Remove the try/except around tolerance (guess of strandness) to make sure this is provided by the user.
 Final onsuccess benefits from faster GFF function (sequana 0.9.4)